Reinhard-Pilz-Dynatrace/dynatrace-sqs-events/README.md

 terraform apply -auto-approve
 ```

-> You can safely ignore any warnings regarding `UTF-8` at this stage
+> ℹ️ If Terraform prints a “Response body is not recognized as UTF-8” warning, you can safely ignore it — the download contains binary data (the Lambda ZIP file).

 Terraform automatically:
 - Downloads the **latest release artifact** (`function-vX.Y.Z.zip`) from GitHub.